-Under the latest versions of DRGs, all principal diagnosis codes are condensed into twenty three major diagnostic categories (MDCs).
+Under the current version of DRGs, all principal diagnosis codes are condensed into twenty three major diagnostic categories (MDCs).
 The category to which a particular diagnosis is assigned is a function of the organ system it predominantly affects or the specialty which would typically provide care.
 Each hospital discharge is assigned to one and only one MDC based on its principal diagnosis code.
 In most MDCs, medical hospitalisations are then partitioned into clinically coherent groups of principal diagnoses while surgical hospitalisations are partitioned into groups of operating room procedures, referred to as procedure categories.
 There is an established hierarchy to these procedure categories based on intensity of resource use.
 Hence, a discharge with multiple operating room procedures is assigned to the most intensive category containing one of these procedures.
-Finally, in the 467 DRGs, both medical and surgical discharges may be further partitioned on the basis of age, the existence of substantial comorbidities and complications and discharge status.
-The refined DRGs drop the age criterion and use disease-specific comorbidities and complications.
-Some procedure categories are also partitioned on the basis of of principal diagnosis (such as presence of malignancy).
+Finally, both medical and surgical discharges may be further partitioned on the basis of age, the existence of substantial comorbidities and complications and discharge status.
+Some procedure categories are also partitioned on the basis of principal diagnosis (such as presence of malignancy).
 All these partitions were made using variables that were highly associated with resource use.